NuclearLighthouseStudios/FXDSP/README.md

 ## Example code

-Here is what that a simple volume control that scales the audio level using a potentiometer looks like:
+Here is a full example showing a simple volume control that scales the audio level using a potentiometer:

 ```c
 #include <libwdsp.h>